safarilewis/alx-low_level_programming/README.md

-# ALX Low Level Programming with C
+# ALX Low Level Programming and Algorithms with C
-- This Repo contains tasks and problems solved using C and Bash
-# Low Level Programming & Algorithms

 ## Welcome
-Thank you for visiting my programming projects.
-The majority of the code was written in C, with a few files written in Assembly.
+- This Repo contains tasks and problems solved using C and some little bit of Assembly

 ## About
 This repository contains projects on the C programming language.
 The projects cover: